orcwg/orcwg/cyber-resilience-sig/deliverables.md

 ## Equivalence between products and open source components

 The CRA focuses mainly on the compliance of products, but that doesn't mean that there aren't equivalent concepts targeted at open source components.
-The following table compares products and open source components and references relevant Cyber Resilience SIG deliverables for each.
+The following table compares products and open source components and references relevant [Cyber Resilience SIG][SIG] deliverables for each.

 | Role | For products | Equivalent for open source components | Relevant deliverables |
 |---|---|---|---|